 Which tool you choose is often based on company culture and heritage or personal preference.
 Some companies always used Microsoft Visio, and others are just more comfortable using tools not made for process mapping, like PowerPoint.

 Many flowchart and whiteboard tools are ways to digitally co-create and collaborate on ideas.
 Whiteboard and flowchart tools often offer flexibility to move shapes, arrows, and symbols around to create (almost) whatever you like.
-And it's very often very intuitive and user-friendly – anyone can join in without having to do certifications or courses.
+And it's very often very intuitive and user-friendly – anyone can join in without having to do training or courses.

 But what you end up with when you’re done in a whiteboard or flowchart tool is a static drawing of your processes, a “dead, flat” picture of what you’ve drawn.

 On the other hand, enterprise Architecture (EA) tools are often more complex and less flexible.
 EA is often seen as so complex, it’s an own profession, with its certifications and courses.

 With EA, you’ll get a nuanced picture, often with data, dashboards, and an overview of who and what are involved where.
 But you often end up with process mapping being left for an expert, the architects, with the rest of your organization (that don’t have the tool skills demanded) being excluded from the mapping.
 Their perspectives are lost.